kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 ---

 I like reading blog posts a lot.
-While some of them are short and easy to read, most of them are long and requires more time to finish.
+While some of them are short and easy to read, most of them are long and require more time to finish.
 When reading those long essays, I take a break most of the time.
-And thus, when I re-open an essay, I often find myself having lost the original place where I was reading.
+Thus, when I re-open an essay, I often  lose the original place where I was reading.
 And if I can remember where I was, then I manually scroll back there.
 This makes the reading experience less smooth and more time-consuming.

-## A Not So Clever Workaround (Fragmented Identifiers)
+## A Not-So Clever Workaround (Fragmented Identifiers)

-I have found a neat trick to workaround this problem over time.
+I have found a neat trick to work around this problem over time.
 I was already using the bookmark feature of my Brave browser, but it was not tracking where I left reading.
 So, I would proceed with the following procedure:

 (1) Open the inspect mode. \
-(2) Click an element that has an ID nearest to where I am at, get the elements ID. \
+(2) Click an element that has an ID nearest to where I am at, get the element ID. \
-(3) Append the element ID to the URL of the site in the form of fragmented identifier. \
+(3) Append the element ID to the URL of the site in the form of a fragmented identifier. \
 (4) Using the new URL with fragmented ID, either overwrite the existing bookmark or create a new one.